 Your narrative is one of the most important selling points of your business.
 You don't just want to present raw facts and figures to potential VCs; instead, you want to give them a strong look at your story.
 Give potential VCs a look at your story.

 What does your background look like — especially the parts of your background that give you experience in your industry?
-What problem have you found in the world that your business has the potential to address, and how are you planning to meet that goal through your new business?
+What problems have you found in the world that your business has the potential to address, and how are you planning to meet that goal through your new business?
 How is your solution going to transform the world or the way people look at similar problems in the future?

 This article on Forbes explains how telling a compelling narrative will help potential VCs want to become part of your story.
 As Mosaic co-founder and CEO Gerard Murphy notes, "Humans are hardwired to love a great story."
 The better the story you tell, the more interested VCs will be.